seano660/metoo_research/README.md

 Analysis notebooks are also included in the `notebooks` directory.
 * `lda_vis` is meant as a testing ground for selecting the best LDA model
 * `analysis` contains any analysis on the final pipeline artifact (i.e. processed/labeled tweets with topic scores).

+If running these notebooks in the Discovery Cluster, it is recommended to specify the conda PATH when starting the notebook compute cluster.